-One of the largest providers of tests is Family Tree DNA.
-As the company's name suggests, it is clearly aimed at genealogy researchers and understands the objectives of its genealogist customers.
-It offers tests for Y-DNA, mt-DNA and at-DNA analysis, runs DNA surname projects and offers a searchable database.
+One of the largest providers of group tests is Family Tree DNA.
+As the company's name suggests, FTDNA is clearly aimed at genealogy researchers and understands the objectives of its genealogist customers.
+It offers tests for Y-DNA, mt-DNA and at-DNA analysis, runs surname and geographical group projects and offers a searchable database.
 Its customer base is international.

 Check the website to see if it has an existing project for your name.
-If one does, it makes sense to take the y-DNA test with the company where the project is hosted.
+If it does, it makes sense to take the y-DNA test with the company where the project is hosted.
 An obvious reason is to take advantage of the financial discount that is usually available.

-If there is no surname project for the name you are studying, you can set one up yourself.
+If there is no group project for the name you are studying, you can set one up yourself.
 The duties of a project administrator are fairly limited so don't be put off.
 You'll probably find that you're entitled to a discount on your tests, too.

 The larger the group project's database, the greater your chances of finding a match so if you have to start one up it may be some time before you find a match.